Chips for Rover!

 New rules introduced last year mean that all puppies must be microchipped before they are twelve weeks old.

-Widespread microchipping of all dogs brings a range of benefits including the protection of the welfare of the dogs and helps with speedy identity of any stray dogs and their owners.
+Widespread microchipping of all dogs brings a range of benefits.
+This includes the protection of the welfare of the dogs.

 People are encouraged not only to have their dog microchipped but also to check the data base to ensure their contact details are correct and up to date.